 Cleaning or Sterilizing Your Beads

+Most researchers use them straight out of the bottle.
 Washing beads in acid is a waste of time and potentially dangerous.

 Promptly rinse used glass or ceramic beads in tap water and leave them soaking in a beaker containing a diluted solution of laboratory detergent or automatic dishwasher detergent.
 Now and then, agitate the beads by swirling them.
 When you have accumulated enough used beads to work with, rinse away the detergent with several changes of tap water and then with RO - or distilled water.
 Dry the beads overnight in an open stainless steel or glass tray at 40 to 70ºC.
 If the dried beads do not pour freely from the tray (i.e., some are caked together), then they were not cleaned or rinsed enough.
 Repeat the cleaning protocol.

 Cleaning chrome steel or stainless steel beads requires a modified procedure.
 The washing step must last only a few minutes.
 Ditto for the water rinse.
 Then, promptly remove all residual water from the surface of the beads by rinsing the beads with three changes of absolute (100%) ethanol, isopropanol, or acetone.
-Air dry at RT.
+Air dry at room temperature.

 If you are isolating nucleic acids from disrupted cells, an easy alternate cleaning method is to immerse the beads in a 1:10 dilution of ordinary household bleach (Clorox or equivalent) for 5 minutes.
 This not only cleans and sterilizes the beads but completely destroys contaminating nucleic acids (see http://www.ncbi.nlm.nih.gov/pubmed/1571142) and nucleases.
 Of course, finish by thoroughly rinsing the beads with sterile or RO water.